'Not my king': UK republicans want coronation to be the last

 London's Newington Green Meeting House, a gathering place for religious dissenters and radicals for 300 years, is holding an "alternative community party," complete with food, drink and "radical and republican" music.

-Even Charles' slimmed-down ceremony — with about 2,000 guests instead of the 8,000 who attended the queen’s coronation in 1953 — carries a big price tag for British taxpayers.
-The full cost won’t be known until afterward, but Elizabeth’s 1953 coronation cost 912,000 pounds, the equivalent of 20.5 million pounds ($26 million) today.
+Even Charles' slimmed-down ceremony — with about 2,000 guests instead of the 8,000 who attended the queen's coronation in 1953 — carries a big price tag for British taxpayers.
+The full cost won't be known until afterward, but Elizabeth's 1953 coronation cost 912,000 pounds, the equivalent of 20.5 million pounds — $26 million in U.S. currency — today.

-Deputy Prime Minister Oliver Dowden, who helps oversee coronation arrangements, has argued that “people would not want a dour scrimping and scraping” at such a “marvelous moment in our history.”
-Coronation supporters argue that the celebrations will be a boost for brand Britain, attracting tourists and stimulating sales.
+Deputy Prime Minister Oliver Dowden, who helps oversee coronation arrangements, argued that "people would not want a dour scrimping and scraping" at such a "marvelous moment in our history."
+Coronation supporters argue the celebrations will boost Britain's brand, attracting tourists and stimulating sales.

 Not everyone is convinced.